Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function Expansions: Discussion

 \citet{vasiliev_dear_2024} studied radial velocity dipole signatures in the MW DM halo in the context of a second-infall orbit for the LMC, finding that the MW reflex motion in this scenario was nearly identical to a first-infall model for the LMC orbit.

-In this paper, we have shown that density perturbations induced in the LMC's DM halo over multiple SMC pericenter passages are more complex than first-infall orbits, owing to interference between signals from different pericenter passages.
+In this paper, we have shown that density perturbations induced in the LMC's DM halo over multiple SMC pericenter passages are more complex than first-infall orbits, owing to successive dipole excitations during each pericenter passage.
 Here, we explore velocity signatures in the LMC DM halo shaped by multiple SMC pericenter passages, extending the work of \citet{vasiliev_dear_2024} to a lower host-mass scale and more frequent pericenter passages of the satellite.
+We emphasize that our goal is \textit{not} to predict present-day observables.
+Instead, we seek a qualitative comparison between the velocity signatures in our simulation and those identified in MW-LMC simulations \citep[e.g.,][]{garavito-camargo_hunting_2019, vasiliev_dear_2024}.

 We begin by quantifying the density center displacement of the LMC DM halo over time in Figure \ref{fig:com_disp}.
-The displacement of the LMC's inner DM halo with respect to the outer DM halo is calculated as the displacement between the LMC's center of mass when measured with DM particles inside 10 vs. 100 kpc of the LMC's expansion center.
+The displacement of the LMC's inner DM halo with respect to the outer DM halo is calculated as the displacement between the LMC's center of mass (COM) when measured with DM particles inside 10 vs. 100 kpc of the LMC's expansion center.
 The inner and outer DM halos are displaced from each other in position (left axis; solid line) by up to 3.4 kpc, with two peaks in the displacement following the SMC's pericenter passages.
-These peaks have approximately the same magnitude at both pericenter passages, despite the SMC's mass-loss between its first and second pericenter.
+These peaks have approximately the same magnitude at both pericenter passages, despite the SMC's mass loss between its first and second pericenter.
 This can be explained when considering the second pericenter is lower ($\approx18.5$ kpc) than the first pericenter ($\approx33.2$ kpc) -- the ratio of the SMC's mass to the LMC's mass enclosed by the pericenter distance is roughly 1:5 at both pericenter times.
 In general, the behavior of the density center displacement is tightly correlated to the strength of the LMC's dipole in Figure \ref{fig:modes}, consistent with findings in cosmological simulations by \citet{darragh-ford_shaping_2025}.